 In addition to the studying and working in theater, dance, music, and yoga, I have an education in psychology, theology, and ethics that also plays an important part in my work.
 As I am aging, I find the child inside of me to be as alive as ever, especially when I interact with children.

-See the magic for yourself this fall!
+Experience the magic for yourself this spring!

 MAGICAL MOVEMENT WITH MIK

 Teacher, performer, and music therapist Mik Manenti is a beloved and familiar face with our preschool students.
 She also teaches our youngest learners twice a week in our mini-semester classes!
 Children dance, sing, play instruments and create musical magic together!
 Together with Mik and her live accompanist, students and their grown-ups with use theatrical puppets and props to captivate you and your child.
 Use the links below to register your child today for our Spring session.*